- Home

 Transfer Options

-Many emergency medical services students continue their education to earn associate degrees in paramedic studies or bachelor’s degrees in pre-medicine majors.
+Many emergency medical services students continue their education to earn bachelor’s degrees in pre-medicine majors.

-With the clinical experience gained in both the EMT certificate and clinical EMT certificate programs, you’ll also gain excellent patient care experience, further boosting your physician assistant or medical school applications.
+With the clinical experience gained in the EMT certificate, clinical EMT certificate and Paramedic AAS programs, you’ll also gain excellent patient care experience, further boosting your physician assistant or medical school applications.

 Careers & Outcomes